-I figured out a way to get her Book Box shipped to her, soon our shipping straightened itself out, and our customer service reps could handle the business-as-usual calls they were used to getting, but I couldn’t shake the idea of that teacher who cared so much about getting her books to her students.
-I decided that anyone with that kind of dedication and determination needs to come and work with us.
+I figured out a way to get her Book Box shipped to her, and soon our shipping straightened itself out and our customer service reps could handle the business-as-usual calls they were used to getting.
+But I couldn’t shake the idea of how important Scholastic Book Clubs is to teachers—and the incredibly important role books play in children’s lives.

 I found that teacher.
-Her name is Carol Levine, a second grade teacher in North Attleboro, Massachusetts.
+Her name is Carol Levine, a second grade teacher in North Attleborough, Massachusetts.
 I convinced Carol to first consult and then come work with us full-time.

 “People will love that dog, and this book.” —Publishers Weekly (starred review)

 In Love That Dog, Miss Stretchberry gently coaxes Jack to share his poems, and he goes from being reluctant and cynical to passionate and confident.
 Miss Stretchberry, respectfully and gingerly—but with that steadfast determination that is at the core of most of the amazing teachers I know—encourages Jack to explore his ideas and his feelings and his happy and sad memories—all of it—through poetry, helping him find and use his own voice.

 The confidence, affirmation, and power Jack gets from Miss Stretchberry in Love That Dog triggered a lovely and important memory for my friend and colleague David Vozar:

 “The story reminds me so vividly of Mrs. Serringa, who would put my art on the bulletin board, transforming it from something I didn’t think was very good to something I was very proud of.
 With Mrs. Serringa—and other teachers I had—believing in me, I learned to believe in myself.”

 Teachers are my heroes.
 The professional skills and passion they bring to their students every day—whether in a physical classroom or a virtual one—is awe-inspiring.